chloe-mandell/PowerfulDevsConf21/README.md

 # Unable to attend live?

 No worries!
-The recording will be made available shortly after September 14th.
+The event is being recorded and will be made available shortly after September 14th.
 [Watch on-demand](https://aka.ms/PowerfulDevsConf21OnDemand) and find more great content on Channel 9.
-You can also discover more helpful learning resources for the Powerful Devs Conference on the [event page](https://aka.ms/PowerfulDevsConf21).
+You can also discover helpful learning resources for the Powerful Devs Conference on the [event page](https://aka.ms/PowerfulDevsConf21).